 In addition to the adoption of the Euro, other factors may create incentives for governments to adopt structural reforms.
 On the one hand, one needs to take such factors into account as controls, and they are interesting in their own right.
 One commonly held view is that governments reform when they are in a crisis and they have their backs against the wall.
-For the case of fiscal reforms, one can easily identify a "crisis" as a runaway deficit, and in fact, Alesina, Ardagna and Trebbi (2006) show vast evidence consistent with this hypothesis.
+For the case of fiscal reforms, one can easily identify a "crisis" as a runaway deficit, and in fact, Alesina, Ardagna and Trebbi (2006) show evidence consistent with this hypothesis.
 Using a large sample of OECD and developing countries, they show that fiscal adjustments and stabilization of inflation are more likely to occur when this kind of macroeconomic imbalance degenerates into a crisis of runaway (hyper) inflation or of very high budget deficits.
-The case of structural reforms is more complicated.
+11 The case of structural reforms is more complicated.
 Lack of reforms may lead to a slow decline which does not degenerate into a sudden crisis.
 However, when the decline, evaluated in terms of prolonged periods of low growth, begins to become "front page news," then reform blockers may lose some of their political clout.
 Recent discussions of relative decline in Europe (and particularly of Italy) may be leading in that direction.
+However, the recent financial crisis may have generated a political movement in some countries against deregulation and in favor of a return to easy and long-term state intervention.
+At the time of this writing (October 2008), it is hard to predict how much the tides will move towards re-regulation.